bsmith89/strain-corr/doc/manuscript/manuscript.md

 Final Requests from Editor:

-TODO: Please modify E notation to scientific notation in the text (e.g., 1e-5, 1e-10).
-(I think this means A × 10^B)
 TODO: Please remove the words "interestingly", "strikingly", "dramatic", "dramatically" and allow the readers to arrive at their own conclusions.
 TODO: Please modify: